Notes on time and causality

 Let me describe to you a natural phenomenon that I observed.
 It is a very weird one - at one moment it is green, but at the second it fades to black and then it becomes invisible.
 I suspect it can take some other colors too… It sometimes produces sounds too, but here is no way you can tell what it is going to do next.
 Such phenomena may very well exist (it might be completely random or it might be governed by some laws, that we just cannot perceive), but there is neither a way for us to know that it does exist, nor a reason for us to be interested in it.
 Because this phenomenon does not repeat itself in a way that we can perceive, it cannot be mapped by any mental images, and we can only perceive the world through mental images.

-0. A mental image (or dogma, as we called it earlier) is a set of many impressions united in order to be perceived as one.
-All objects and events that we perceive are actually just mental images.
+1. A mental image (or dogma) is a set of impressions combined into a single perceptible entity.
+All objects and events we perceive are actually just mental images.

 Because the of fact that we only see mental images implies reality as we perceive it is not objective, many (weird) philosophers have argued that we are actually living in a dream or a simulation of some kind, and that reality as we perceive it is not at all related to the reality that actually exists.
 But for me that is clearly not true - while mental images themselves do not say anything about the real world, the fact that we have gotten the habit of creating mental images does say something - their existence is a proof (the only proof?) that the world is not completely random.

-The collision between those two statements has naturally led to many philosophers to despair - basically, they mean that 1) there exist some truth in this world, but at the same time 2) we can never know this truth is.
+So, 1) there exist some truth in this world, but at the same time 2) we can never know this truth is.
+The collision between those two statements has naturally led to many philosophers to despair.

 Now, a goal is not a specific state of affairs of the world - there may be many states of affairs that constitute the realization of a given goal - rather a goal is a kind of mental image that a given observer has, with one more detail, that it is associated with feelings of pleasure.